 Students are provided CPR training during enrollment and will receive a Basic Life Support Card upon passing the requisite exam with a minimum score of 84% (equivalent to a "B" letter grade), in accordance with guidelines set forth by the American Heart Association (AHA).
-A lower score is considered failing.
-If a student fails the initial exam, s/he may retake another version but must do so the same day.
-If a student does not retest the same day or fails the retest, s/he must repeat the course when offered again, if available.
+The test consists of an online portion and a practice that is done in person.
 Alternatively, the student must obtain CPR certification during enrollment by completing a course conducted by AHA at his/her own expense.